oshea00/TestUnityAuth0Plugin/README.md

 # Android / Unity

 The example Unity application here shows how to use the native Android plugin/wrapper for Auth0.
-(Note: link to sources for the plugin will be added here).

 This will not function out-of-the-box.
 There are two files that need to have developer-spcific settings filled in.
 These are: